ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 ---

 Tabular data can be converted to map data.
-For example, with [Python][]'s [pandas data frames][] this is as easy as `dataframe.to_json()`.
+With [Python][]'s [pandas data frames][] this is as easy as `dataframe.to_json()`.

 [Python]: https://www.python.org/
 [pandas data frames]: http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html

-Often maps can be complex in ways that don't map immediately to tabular data, but still it's often possible for example to [convert JSON to CSV][].
+Often maps can be complex in ways that don't correspond immediately to tabular data, but still it's often possible for example to [convert JSON to CSV][].

 [convert JSON to CSV]: http://konklone.io/json/

-Graphs often work with doubles or triples directly as a storage or representation format.
+Graphs often work with doubles or triples directly as a storage format.

 Automatically converting tabular or map data to/from triples is less common.
 I have a little toy [data diff][] code that does a simple